Amplifying the Caribbean Voice within Climate Science

 Who We Are

-Caribbeans For Climate is a 501c3 non-profit community organization created to empower and connect people with Caribbean roots who are interested in and affected by climate change.
+Caribbeans For Climate is a 501c3 non-profit community organization created to empower and connect people with Caribbean roots and allies who are interested in and affected by climate change.
 This includes people from all walks of life: from students, farmers, administrators, and policy makers to research scientists and everything else in between.
 We are inclusive and accepting of all people, regardless of where they are from, language(s) spoken, identity, and spiritual beliefs.

 Our Goals